 Tangelo Park Programs

-Tangelo Park’s early childhood program, affectionately called the Two-Year-Old Program, is the substance of the Tangelo Park’s achievements.
-These children develop their fine and gross motor skills and cognitive and social skills, enabling them to transition into Pre-K and Kindergarten already reading, writing, and doing simple mathematic skills.
-When they enter elementary school, they are fully ready and eager to begin first grade.
+Tangelo Park’s early childhood program is the substance of the Tangelo Park Program’s achievements.
+These children develop their fine and gross motor skills and cognitive and social skills, enabling them to transition into Pre-K and Kindergarten already reading, writing, and doing simple mathematics skills.
+When they enter elementary school, they are fully ready to begin first grade.
 The University of Central Florida has provided computers with printers and software to each childcare center.

 • Family Service Center (FSC)

-The FSC Administrator maintains the center and provides community and elementary school services:
+The FSC Administrator/Supervisor of the Two-Year-Old Program maintains the center and provides community and elementary school services: